Bastardkb/Charybdis/files/mods/readme.md

 ## Trackball cover - Ball_cover

 Use in place of adapter_v2_top_v75.stl to prevent balls from falling.
-Adjusting the height for [printable-btu-screws](printable-btu-screws).
+Adjusting the height for [static-beraing-screws](static-bearing-screws).
 Rotating the ball may be difficult at first, but you will get used to it by putting it on and taking it off a few times and rotating it.
 The screw holes of this part have an inner diameter (5mm) that allows you to glue M3 (x5x5) threaded inserts.